bradbell/xrst/test_rst/system_exit.rst

 line
 ****
-is the line number in file specified by file_name where the error was detected.
+is the line number in the current input file where the error was detected.

 .. literalinclude:: ../../xrst/system_exit.py
-   :lines: 50-60
+   :lines: 52-61
    :language: py